The Story of Toffee

 In July 2019, Miss McGann went to pick up the new puppy and bring her home.
 She had decided that Toffee was going to live with her and come into school every day to see the children.
-During an assembly outside on the astroturf, Miss McGann broke the news that Toffee was in the building and then Mrs Saunders walked out with her to introduce her to the children.
+During an assembly outside on the astroturf, Miss McGann announced the news that Toffee was in the building and then Mrs Saunders walked out with her to introduce her to the children.
 They couldn't contain their excitement!
 But the puppy still didn't have a name.

 So, Miss McGann emailed the four suggested names to the teachers and asked them to organise a vote with their classes.
 The emails started coming back in with the children's favourite name, one after another - Toffee, Toffee, Toffee.
 There was no doubt which one was the favourite.
 And now, whenever people ask Miss McGann why she named the dog Toffee, she always says, "I didn't name her, the children did!"

 Toffee has been such a wonderful addition to our school and constantly lifts our spirits.
 She is truly loved by all.
 Below are some pictures showing Toffee's journey with us so far.
 If you would like to follow Toffee on Twitter, you will find her on @tweets_toffee.